 Charge Nurse Role: What You Need To Know

-The functionality of the nursing unit depends on having a charge nurse with the skills to lead, ensure that the unit is meeting its goals, giving excellent patient care, and ensuring that staff gets their work done.
+The functionality of the nursing unit depends on having a charge nurse with the skills to lead.
 Great charge nurses are known for keeping the department organized and running efficiently while encouraging great teamwork and inspiring a team of nurses to perform at their best.

-A charge nurse is a nurse who oversees an entire team of nurses in a particular hospital unit or department.
-They serve as a liaison between staff nurses, upper administration, nurse educator, and other hospital clinicians.
+A charge nurse, also sometimes referred to as a charge RN, is a nurse who oversees an entire team of nurses in a particular hospital unit or department.
+They serve as a liaison between nurses, upper administration, nurse educators, and other hospital clinicians.

-Charge nurses are needed to manage hospitals, residential care facilities, nursing homes, surgery centers, and outpatient units.
-Although they can give direct patient care- and often do if the unit is short-staffed – they mostly work peripherally to bedside nurses and within a more administrative role.
+Charge RNs are needed to manage hospitals, residential care facilities, nursing homes, surgery centers, and outpatient units.
+Although they can give direct patient care- and often do if the unit is short-staffed – they mostly work peripherally to bedside nurses and within a more administrative role than medical professionals.

-Hospitals and other healthcare facilities usually have several charge nurses who are responsible for different departments and specialty units.
+Hospitals and other healthcare facilities usually have several charge nurses who are responsible for various health services managers in different departments and specialties.

 - Managing nurses